Arizona Leisure - Vacation Guide

 The lake is located about 23 miles east of Payson, Arizona and 22 miles southwest of Heber off US 260 on the Apache-Sitgreaves National Forests.
 Trophy size catches have occurred here.

-Lake Size.
 The water surface of the lake is 158 acres with an average depth of 60 feet.

-Fish Variety.
 Rainbow Trout, Largemouth Bass and Smallmouth Bass.

-Fishing.
 Willow Springs Lake is stocked weekly with catchable size Rainbow trout from May through September annually.
 When fishing from the shore, try nightcrawlers.
 Trolling for trout is usually productive.
 Spinner baits and artificial worm rigs work well for bass around underwater structure.
 In the summer the fish typically move to deeper depths of between 10 to 20 feet.
 The lake contains crayfish, so using lures that imitate them is a good way to attract bass.
 A fishing license with a trout stamp is required for anglers over 13 years old.
 The daily bag limit is six trout and six bass and bass limits are halved for unlicensed anglers 13 and younger.

-Boating.
 Boat motors are restricted to electric or 10 hp or less gas motors.

 Willow Springs Lake

 Camping, Hiking & Amenities.
 There is a paved boat ramp.
 Amenities include barrier-free toilets, 2 picnic ramadas and 2 boat beaches.
 There are 2 campgrounds including the Sinkhole Campground which is closest to the lake and is open year-round.
 It has 26 camping sites, barrier-free toilets and drinking water.
-Camping fee is $12 per vehicle and is subject to change.

 Directions To Willow Springs Lake